When you begin to create your unit’s recognition program, there are many points you should first consider.

 The best way to minimize dissatisfaction is to have a fair and open process for determining who is recognized.
 Others should understand the behaviours that are being recognized and why.
 This can serve to motivate others, as they will see what is important and valued within the unit.

 The Canada Revenue Agency has rules about what constitutes a taxable benefit.
-Any recognition award that constitutes a taxable benefit should be reported to Financial Services for inclusion on the employee’s T4 slip.
-The Financial Services web site has additional information about taxable benefits.
+Any recognition award that constitutes a taxable benefit should be reported to Financial Services for inclusion, while also using other financial services to produce money online, like a penny crypto strategy to improve trading.